ying-tang/help-documentation/_horizon/launch-instance-from-horizon.md

 	ssh -i <path_of_Your_SSH_private_key_file> <userid>@<ip_of_instance>
 	```

-* View the VNC console of the instance by clicking on the instance name in the IBM Blue Box Cloud OpenStack dashboard, and then click on the **Console** tab.
+* From the IBM Blue Box Horizon dashboard, view the VNC console of the instance by clicking **Console** from the drop-down list in the Actions column of the instance.
 The VNC console connects you with HTTPS.

   ![View the VNC console of your instance]({{site.baseurl}}/img/view_VNC_console.png)